 Initial document number

-Start date / End date
+Start date / End date (inclusive)

-- Quarterly - transactions are grouped by quarter
+- Quarterly - groups movements by quarter.

-One transaction per account
+One registration per account